mbooth101/mbooth101.github.io/README.md

     $ bundle exec jekyll serve
     $ bundle exec jekyll serve --drafts # To test publish draft articles

-GitHub Pages does not support the Jekyll Archives plugin, so we need to save the generated tag archive index pages:
+GitHub Pages does not support the Jekyll Archives plugin, so if an article is given a brand new tag that has not been used before, a new tag page should be added to the __\_pages/tags/__ directory.

-    $ cp -pr _site/blog/*/ blog

 Commit everything when done: